Bent Pyramid: Origin of the casing stones

 A multi-author study has shed light on the question where the material of the casing of the Bent Pyramid originated from, and whether it is dressed stone or an early form of concrete.
 By examining NMR spectra it was shown that these stones consist of limestone from the Tura quarries, brought across from the opposite bank of the Nile and cemented with an artificial calcium-silicate binder, probably using diatomaceous earth from Fayium.
 This supports the latter theory.

 Graffiti

 The graffiti found in the Bent Pyramid's temple was mostly in the color red in the corners of the inner parts of the Bent Pyramid temple, with some being located on the pyramids enclosure and the offering temple.
-The graffiti is so important to the information that we know about the tomb, because of how it is dated and showed that the graffiti and quarry marks were from the time period of Sneferu.
+This graffiti is important to the tomb's history because it shows that the engravings and quarry marks were from the time period of Sneferu.